 Bucks is undertaking environmental research through a number of European and International projects relating to conservation and sustainability.

-SOCLIMPACT is led by the University of Las Palmas de Gran Canaria and includes universities from Spain, Germany, the West Indies, France, Portugal, Cyprus, Greece, Italy, and Malta, with representatives from the 12 EU islands and archipelagos.
+SOCLIMPACT is led by the University of Las Palmas de Gran Canaria and includes partners from Spain, Germany, the West Indies, France, Portugal, Cyprus, Greece, Italy, and Malta, with representatives from the 12 EU islands and archipelagos.
 These representatives are experts and economic agents from the fields of maritime transport, fishing, aquaculture and tourism.

-Florin Ioras, Research Professor of Conservation Sustainability & Innovation, is leading the Bucks New University team alongside Research Fellow Ioan Dutca and Research Associate Dr Indrachapa Bandara.
+Professor Florin Ioras, Director of Research and Enterprise, is leading the Bucks New University team alongside Research Fellow Ioan Dutca and Research Associate Dr Indrachapa Bandara.
 The project started in October 2017 and will continue for four years, completing in August 2021.

 SOCLIMPACT partners, 13 February 2018